 String constants are sequences of characters enclosed in double quotes.
 Examples:

-are enumeration constants that correspond to the values 0
+In this example, RED, GREEN, and BLUE are enumeration constants that correspond to the values 0, 1, and 2 respectively.

 Here are some examples of how these constants can be used in a C program: